 How to projector your iPad or iPhone on the wall

 It sounds complicated, but this is very easy as well.
 In the video, the teacher has the iPad wirelessly mirrored to an Apple TV®, and the Apple TV is connected to a projector.
 However, PhysEd teacher Jared Carder did it by wirelessly mirroring his iPad to Reflector software on his computer.
 His computer was connected to the projector, so he didn’t need an Apple TV at all.
-Reflector software ($15) is a more cost-effective alternative to Apple TV ($149).
+Reflector software is a much more cost-effective alternative to Apple TV ($149).

 — Jared Carder (@jcarder87) November 21, 2016